 Unlike some veteran employees who have already spent several years in the workforce, recent college graduates tend to have extremely positive attitudes and high levels of motivation.
 This ambition and drive is necessary to help the graduate find a job in an increasingly competitive market.
 When a recent graduate finally lands his dream job, he will be even more motivated to succeed in his endeavors than ever before.
-At this point, it is up to the human resources manager to make sure that the new employee retains this positive attitude and stays productive in the workplace.
+At this point, it is up to an effective HR manager to make sure that the new employee retains this positive attitude and stays productive in the workplace.

 Working as an H.R. manager is challenging, but it can be a rewarding experience if you possess the necessary qualities.
 A good H.R. manager should be able to build rapport with employees while still maintaining a position of authority.
 He must also be a self-starter who is capable of coming up with creative ways to improve the work environment and motivate the company’s employees to work hard on every project.
 H.R. managers must typically possess a business degree, such as a bachelor’s degree in human resource management.